rakesh-shaw/JSON-Read/README.md

 # Json-Read

-It's a simple app to read Data stored in locally in a JSON file.
+It's a simple React app to read Data stored in locally in a JSON file.

 Step 1 - Download the Project